abumusasakib/image_cropper_and_resizer/README.md

    ```

 2. **Open an Image:**

-   - Click on "Open Image" to load an image from your file system.
+   - Click "Open Image" to load an image from your file system.

-3. **Select a Crop Area:**
+3. **Select Crop Area:**

-   - Click and drag on the image to select a square region to crop.
-A red square will indicate the selected area.
+   - Click and drag to select a square crop area.

 4. **Save the Crop:**

-   - Click "Save Crop."
-   - A prompt will ask if you want to resize the cropped area.
-If "Yes," you can enter width and height.
+   - Choose to resize and compress the cropped image if desired.
-   - You will also be prompted to enter a maximum file size in KB for compression.
+   - Set max file size (in KB) for compression.
-5. **File Saving:**
-   - After setting options, select the destination to save the cropped image.
-The image will be compressed if needed to meet the specified file size.

 ### ImageResizer